graspit-simulator/graspit/INSTALL.MinGW.md

 to generate the makefiles, and then use the MSYS shell to compile.

-If you do want to run cmake from within a MSYS shell, you should set it to generate MinGW makefiles:
+**If** you explicitly want to try and run cmake from within a MSYS shell, you should set it to generate MinGW makefiles:
 ```
 cd build
 cmake -G "MinGW Makefiles" ..